Chapter 30: A Beginning

 Her palms tingled where they gripped the iron.
 The faint pull of hollow in her chest — the session’s cost, already fading.

-She saw the warm gaslight of the shaft entrance before she saw him — the warmer, yellower light of the gallery lamps replacing the channels’ cooler glow.
-Then the iron frame of the shaft opening, bolted into the caldera stone by his crew three months ago.
+She saw the gaslight before she saw him.
+The warmer, yellower light of the gallery lamps replacing the channels’ cooler glow.
+Then the iron frame of the shaft opening.

+He was there.
 Not leaning.
 Not pacing.
 Standing — unhurried, attentive, his weight settled and his hands still.
-His tool bag at his feet, his work coat worn to the exact shape of his broad shoulders.
-One hand rested on the shaft’s iron frame, calloused fingers curled loosely around the crossbar, and in the gaslight she could see the faintest glow tracing the lines of his palm.
-She had no theory for it.
-She did not need one.
+Tool bag at his feet.
+Work coat worn to the exact shape of his shoulders.
+One hand rested on the shaft’s iron frame, calloused fingers curled loosely around the crossbar, and in the gaslight the faintest glow tracing the lines of his palm.

-His gray eyes found hers as she climbed the last rungs and stepped onto the gallery floor.
+His gray eyes found hers as she climbed the last rungs.

 “Forty-two minutes,” he said.
 Quiet.
 A notation.

 “I went a little deeper this time.”
-She stepped toward him and felt the gallery’s warmth settle around her — the regulated steam in the walls, the smell of pipe grease and mineral air.
-Home.
+She stepped toward him.
+The gallery’s warmth settled around her — regulated steam in the walls, pipe grease and mineral air.
 “There’s something below the chamber, Elias.
 Below the governor itself.
 I don’t know what it is yet.”

 “Manageable.
 A whisper.”